blueheron786/code-health/README.md

 - Analyzers: single-responsibility classes that analyze, build, or test code for one thing, and spit out data for the UI

 Note that not every language will support every analyzer.

+Since you need to be able to build your code for runtime analysis, we went the simpler route of using language-specific scanners:

+- C# scanners are built in Roslyn
+- Java scanners are built in JavaParser